cobwebos/docs/articles/cognitive-services/Content-Moderator/text-moderation-api.md

 - Original text
 - Language
 - PII
-- Location of detected terms within the submitted text
+- Location of detected profanity terms within the submitted text
 - Terms: detected profanity content

 Let’s look at these fields in greater detail.

+## <a name="profanity-terms"></a>Profanity terms

+If any terms are detected, those terms are included in the response, along with their starting index (location) within the original text.

+## <a name="pii"></a>PII
+The PII feature outputs this information if detected within the text input:

+1. Email
+1. Phone
+1. Mailing Address

 ## <a name="auto-correction"></a>Auto-correction